yiyangc18/PMSM_TorquePrediction/README.md

 All the results will be processed by the `result_processor.py` script, which will save the results in the `results` folder.

-### Offline/Online LQR
+### Offline/Online RLS

-LQR parameter identification can be performed offline or online.
+RLS parameter identification can be performed offline or online.

-offline LQR parameter identification can be performed by running:
+offline RLS parameter identification can be performed by running:
 ```bash
 python motor_parameter_identification.py
 ```

-online LQR parameter identification can be performed by running:
+online RLS parameter identification can be performed by running:
 ```bash
 python motor_online_identification.py
 ```